Wayne Moses

-Wayne Moses (born January 11, 1955, New Gulf, Texas) is an American football coach.
-He most recently served as running backs coach under head coach Robb Akey at Idaho.
+Wayne Moses (January 11, 1955 – March 7, 2024) was an American football coach.
+He later served as running backs coach under head coach Robb Akey at Idaho.

 Playing career

 College playing career

 Moses was a starter at the University of Washington, at cornerback.
 He was a member of the Huskies' 1978 Rose Bowl championship team.

 Coaching career

 Moses was one of Pete Carroll's first hires once he became head coach of the USC Trojans in 2001.
 Between USC and coaching the UCLA Bruins, Moses was a running backs coach for the National Football League St. Louis Rams and also coached for Stanford and Pitt.

-Inland Empire and East Bay are the areas of his recruitment responsibility.
+Inland Empire and East Bay were the areas of his recruitment responsibility.